Southport Tramways Company

 Southport Tramways Company horse tram No 18 and crew

-A blow-up of the above photo showing the crew.
+An enlargement of the above photograph showing the crew.
 The conductor is wearing a single-breasted tunic whilst the driver's is double-breasted; both men are wearing kepi-style caps.

 Another photograph taken outside the Botanic Gardens terminus, this time with Horsecar No 22 — photo undated, but probably taken in the 1890s.
 Photo courtesy of the Tramways and Light Railway Society.